quantum-dan/quantum-dan.github.io/index.md

 I am a research-based master's student in Hydrology at Colorado School of Mines working with Dr. Terri Hogue.
 My research is in river temperature and hydraulic modeling for river restoration.
+I am also an enrolled Engineer Intern in Colorado.

 # Research